How Sweden is moving Kiruna, the arctic 'millipede town'

 The Ingengörsvillan building in Kiruna, northern Sweden, was relocated intact in August 2017.
 The highway as closed as it made its voyage.
 Credit: Tomas Utsi/www.naturfoto.com

+This year, seven old buildings have been moved already.
 While some are dismantled brick by brick, others are transported in their entirety, carefully loaded onto specially adapted vehicles and driven to their new locations.

 The incremental nature of the move, with its buildings and people gradually crawling east, has led to Kiruna being dubbed the "millipede town."